pbosler/lpm-v2/README.md

 > P. Bosler, "Particle Methods for Geophysical Flow on the Sphere," PhD Thesis, University of Michigan, 2013.

+The code may be downloaded from [GitHub](https://github.com/pbosler/lpm-v2). @n The code's documentation is produced with [Doxygen](http://www.stack.nl/~dimitri/doxygen/), an html version may be found at [my website](http://www-personal.umich.edu/~pbosler/research/software-development.html).

 Design / Use
 =========